asafrob/WebRtcShitBlt/README.md

 # WebRtcShitBlt

-this library is based on ES6, so if u use a web browser that does not support it something like Bubble is required
+this library is based on ES6

 ![alt text](preview.png "sample screen of using the lib with default image")